GRRLIB/GRRLIB/README.md

 To obtain the "cutting edge" codebase (ie. the latest in SVN) you need an SVN tool ...The same as: if you want to view a web page, you need a web browser

-For Windows you will choose: TortoiseSVN
+ * For Windows you will choose: TortoiseSVN
-For Debian  you will choose: apt-get install subversion For others  you will need to do a bit of research (I only use Debian & Windows)
+ * For Debian  you will choose: apt-get install subversion
+ * For others  you will need to do a bit of research (I only use Debian & Windows)

 Windows:
-  Create a directory to hold the code (Eg. C:\grr) Right click it and choose "svn checkout"
+ 1. Create a directory to hold the code (Eg. C:\grr)
+ 2. Right click it and choose "svn checkout"
-  Enter the URL of the SVN 'repository':  http://grrlib.googlecode.com/svn/ Click the [...] button and choose the trunk*
+ 3. Enter the URL of the SVN 'repository':  http://grrlib.googlecode.com/svn/
+ 4. Click the [...] button and choose the trunk*
-  Leave advanced options alone (Ie. fully recursive, head) Hit OK
+ 5. Leave advanced options alone (Ie. fully recursive, head)
+ 6. Hit OK

 Linux:
-  Create a directory to hold the code (Eg. `mkdir -p /home/user/src/grr`) Change to that directory            (Eg. `cd /home/user/src/grr`) type `svn checkout http://grrlib.googlecode.com/svn/trunk/ grrlib-read-only`*
+ 1. Create a directory to hold the code (Eg. `mkdir -p /home/user/src/grr`)
+ 2. Change to that directory            (Eg. `cd /home/user/src/grr`)
+ 3. Type `svn checkout http://grrlib.googlecode.com/svn/trunk/ grrlib-read-only`*

-* You may choose to check-out any part of the repository you wish, but if you venture outide 'trunk' you are likely to get old or broken code.
+> You may choose to check-out any part of the repository you wish, but if you venture outide 'trunk' you are likely to get old or broken code.

 If you network connection dies half-way through the download
-  Windows: ...simply right-click the directory again and choose "SVN Update"
+ * Windows: ...simply right-click the directory again and choose "SVN Update"
-  Linux:   ...Simply type `svn update`
+ * Linux:   ...Simply type `svn update`

 You may also perform an "update" any time you like to get the latest & greatest code changes.
 But be warned, if you have edited the GRRLIB source code things